chrisemunt/mg-dbx/README.md

 * Correct a fault in the Global Increment method.
 * Correct a fault that resulted in query.next() and query.previous() loops not terminating properly (with null) under YottaDB.
 This fault affected YottaDB releases after 1.22
 * Modify the version() method so that it returns the version of YottaDB rather than the version of the underlying GT.M engine.

+### v1.3.9 (26 February 2020)

+* Verify that mg-dbx will build and work with Node.js v13.x.x.
+* Suppress a number of benign 'cast-function-type' compiler warnings when building on the Raspberry Pi.